Characterizing the Burst Error Correction Ability of Quantum Cyclic Codes: Introduction

 Compared to the development of standard QECCs \cite{panteleev2022asymptotically,leverrier2022quantum,dinur2023good} or entanglement-assisted QECCs \cite{7501532, Brun436, 6461941, 6671483, 5714249, PhysRevA.79.032340, PhysRevA.76.062313,fan2022entanglement,fan2016constructions}, the construction and investigation of QBECCs have received far less attention.
+Although standard QECCs can also be used to correct burst errors, they are not efficient enough and usually have a much smaller code rate than QBECCs for correcting burst errors of the same length.
 The current QBECCs are mainly obtained with interleaving or by using computer exhaustive search.
 The interleaving technology highly relies on short QBECCs and the parameters are restricted to some specific numbers.
 The time complexity of exhaustively searching of general QBECCs are exponential to the code length \cite{lin2004error}.
 In addition, there is an interesting class of quantum codes, called {degenerate} codes, that have no classical correspondences.
 Degenerate codes can potentially store more quantum information or correct more quantum errors than nondegenerate ones \cite{nielsen2010quantum,fan2022partially,fan2021asymmetric,fan2022entanglement}.
 However, determining the burst error correction ability of degenerate QBECCs is a quite difficult problem \cite{fan2018constructionISIT}.
 In particular, QBECCs saturating the quantum Reiger bound is the state-of-the-art in coding theory \cite{lin2004error,fan2018constructionISIT}.
 On the other hand, almost all of quantum burst error correction codes are quantum cyclic codes (QCCs), which can be efficiently realized by using the quantum shift register \cite{grassl2000cyclic}.
 This phenomenon learns from classical coding theory, in which cyclic codes are much more practical than non-cyclic codes \cite{lin2004error}.
 How to determine the burst error correction limit of general QCCs is still unknown.
 Meanwhile, quantum RS codes are efficient to correct both random and burst errors.
 There exists the lower bound for the burst error correction ability of quantum RS codes \cite{qian2015constructions,lin2004error}.
 Whether the true burst error correction limit of quantum RS codes can exceed the lower bound is unknown.